History ~ Cashmere/Port Hills

 - Community & Business Christmas Celebration

-A special sincere THANK YOU goes to Dr Bruce Harding … Haydn Rawstron … Jennifer Barrer … Roy Sinclair and Leta Quartermain for their valuable contribution in the Cashmere/Port Hills Christchurch Community & Business Association Website/History plus
+A sincere THANK YOU goes to Dr Bruce Harding … Haydn Rawstron … Jennifer Barrer … Roy Sinclair, Evelyn Harding and Leta Quartermain for their valuable input and contribution towards the Cashmere/Port Hills Christchurch Community & Business Association Website/History > SUSTAINABLE COMMUNITY BY PRODUCTIVE ASSOCIATION.

 I have lived most of my life in Christchurch.
 Amongst other employment, I spent 15 years as a reporter on the Press.
 These days I am a semi-retired writer and photographer.
 I am a regular contributor to Latitude magazine, Canterbury’s principal lifestyle publication.